textileio/papers/draft.md

 [@lst:Multiaddress]).

 Unlike Peer multiaddresses, Log addresses are not stored in the global IPFS DHT [@benetIPFSContentAddressed2014].
-Instead, they are collected from Log Events.
+Instead, they are *exchanged* via the push/pull API (see [@sec:LogSync]).
 This is in contrast to mutable data via IPNS for example, which requires querying the network (DHT) for updates.
-Instead, updates are requested directly from the (presumably trusted) Peers that produced them, resulting in a hybrid of content-addressed Events arranged over a data-feed[^6] like topology.
+Updates are requested directly from the (presumably trusted) Peers that produced them, resulting in a hybrid of content-addressed Events arranged over a data-feed[^6] like topology.
 Log addresses are recorded in an address book (AddrBook), similar to an IPFS Peer address book (see [@lst:KeyBook]).
 Addresses can also expire by specifying a time-to-live (TTL) value when adding or updating them in the address book, which allows for unresponsive addresses to eventually be removed.

-Log addresses can also change over time, and these changes are advertised to Peers "out of band" via direct p2p communication.
+Log addresses can also change over time, and these changes are again advertised to Peers via the push/pull API (see [@sec:LogSync]).
 The receiving Peers can then update their local AddrBook to reflect the new address(es) of their Peer.

 Modern, real-world networks consist of many mobile or otherwise sparsely connected computers (Peers).
 Therefore, datasets distributed across such